Symplectic structure in open string field theory II: Sliding lump: General boosted solution

 where $\varphi(s)$ satisfies boundary conditions

 and $\sigma\M_{\Phi_0}$ and $\sigma \p_0$ are the coderivations derived by applying $\sigma$ to the output of the products in $\M_{\Phi_0}$ and $\p_0$.
-This is actually a formula for the Hamiltonian \cite{Bernardes4}, where $\Phi_0$ is the state of zero energy.
+The right hand side of \eq{Hamiltonian} is actually the Hamiltonian functional \cite{Bernardes4}, where $\Phi_0$ is the state of zero energy.
+It is therefore natural that it should compute the mass of $\varphi$.
 The Hamiltonian is localized to finite time because $\sigma=0$ in the infinite past, while in the infinite future $\sigma =1$ and

 Therefore \eq{Hamiltonian} is defined independent of tau regularization.
-To relate to \eq{m4} however we need to introduce the tau regularization through
+To relate to \eq{m4} we introduce the tau regularization through the replacement

 Then \eq{Hamiltonian} can be rewritten as